Marek Bujło: Early career

 Bujło made his professional debut on November 13, 2021 for the promotion Strife MMA.
 He faced Grzegorz Joński whom he beat via Submission in the first round.

 After a 3 year hiatus, Bujło returned to the cage on April 5, 2024 where he faced off against Igor Kurkowski whom he beat via Submission in the first round.

 7 months later on November 9, he fought again where he faced off against Błażej Nagórski.
 Bujło won the fight via Submission within the first minute of the first round raising his record to 3–0.

 2 weeks later, he returned to the cage for promotion BFN MMA, where he faced Tomasz Kolcun.
 Bujło assert his dominance and defeat Kolcun via TKO in the first round.

 After a half-year layoff, he returned on May 10, 2025 against his most experienced opponent yet in Maicon Douglas.
 Bujło won via TKO thirty seconds into the first round.

 His final fight in Poland came a month later on June 14 against Gurami Zviadadze.
 Bujło won the fight via a first-round TKO.

 Ultimate Fighting Championship

-On September 16, 2025, it was reported that Bujło signed with the Ultimate Fighting Championship.
+On September 16, 2025, it was reported that Bujło had signed with the Ultimate Fighting Championship.

 Bujło was scheduled to face promotional newcomer José Luiz on November 22, 2025, at UFC Fight Night 265.
-However, Luiz was later replaced for undisclosed reasons by current LFA Heavyweight Champion Denzel Freeman, who will also be making his promotional debut.
+However, Luiz was later replaced for undisclosed reasons by current LFA Heavyweight Champion Denzel Freeman, who also made his promotional debut.
+Bujło lost the fight by unanimous decision.

+On November 27, 2025, it was reported that Bujło was removed from the UFC roster, despite Bujło being offered an opportunity for UFC 324 but had to decline due to health issues.

+Post-UFC career

+Following his departure from the UFC, it was announced on January 6, 2026, that he will be returning to fighting, with his next fight being against Dirlei Broenstrup on April 11, 2026, in his hometown of Ełk.
+Bujło won the fight via a second-round TKO.